operator-framework/operator-sdk/doc/helm/dev/developer_guide.md

 [install Helm][helm_install] and test your charts using the `helm` command line tool.

-**NOTE:** Installing Helm's Tiller component in your cluster is not required.
+**NOTE:** Installing Helm's Tiller component in your cluster is not required, because the Helm operator runs a Tiller component internally.

 ### Testing a Helm chart locally